aa-sharma/micro_hydro_bc_III/README.md

 ## Simulation
-The [pypowsybl](https://powsybl.readthedocs.io/projects/pypowsybl/en/stable/) library in python is used for simulating the base case load flow analysis, as well as the fault and contingency cases.
+The [pypowsybl](https://powsybl.readthedocs.io/projects/pypowsybl/en/stable/) library in python is used for simulating the base case load flow analysis, as well as the fault and contingency cases (N-1 analysis).
+The following cases will be studied:
+1. Base case load flow
+2. Line1 outage (between Bus_slack and Bus1)
+3. Line2 outage (between Bus1 and Bus2)
+4. Line3 outage (between Bus2 and Bus3)
+5. Transformer outage
+6. Generator outage

+Following the simulations, protection schemes will be proposed to mitigate weaknesses in the system.

 ### Load Flow Validation (Base Case)
  <img src="outputs/base_case_lf.png" width="100%">